We are living in astonishing times. It’s never been so easy to create and grow your own business.

 Read on as we explain the basics of how to launch your brand on a budget of nearly nothing.

 1. Start with a purpose

-Before you get too excited about founding your own brand, you should first focus on a fundamental truth.
-If anyone in 2019 can find a business, then that’s going to mean a lot of potential competition for yours.
-So you’re going to have to find a point of difference to help you stand out above all the rest.
+Before you get too excited about founding your brand, you should first focus on a fundamental truth.
+If anyone in 2019 can find a business, then that’s going to mean a lot of potential competition.
+So you’re going to have to find a point of difference to help you stand out.

 Before you start focusing on the nitty-gritty details, then, you need to nail the big picture.
 Ask yourself three questions.
 Why do you want your own business?
 What makes you unique?
-And what is your true passion?
 Once you have honestly answered those questions, you should have a good idea about what your brand’s purpose or mission is, and what makes it different and likely to succeed.

 How to know if you’ve truly nailed it?
 Try the elevator pitch; explaining your brand to someone in 20-30 seconds flat.
 If you can’t, it’s a sign that your vision is not yet focused enough.
 Don’t move to the next stage until you get it right.

 Once you’ve found the focus of your brand, a name is the obvious next step.
 It's usually trickier than you might think.
 Not only does it need to inspire people and explain, or at least hint at, what makes your brand special, there are also several legal considerations too.

 If you're a limited company, the most obvious is that another company is not using it (find this out via Companies House by using their free WebCheck service).
 Even if you're a sole trader, though, it’s still useful to research online to make sure your name is not going to be confused with a competitor.

 Also, check to see whether you’ll be able to get a proper domain name for your website via any of the domain name registration sites.
 And check social media services, too, to see if your preferred @ handles are available.